vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 	- There is an active alarm system.
 If any of the stickered doors or windows were breached, the alarm is activated.
 It is sending a notification somewhere. **If Joe has his phone**, this alerts Fireside (*Fireside-alerted-1*).
 	- Joe’s phone was left behind on a counter.
 		- Can be unlocked via passcode or FaceID.
 After three failed passcode attempts, the phone is locked out. (*Lockout-5*)
-		- This phone, and every member of Fireside's phone, has an unfamiliar messaging app.
+		- This phone, and every member of Fireside's phone, has an unfamiliar app: Blackjack.
 It has one notification.
-It needs authentication to
+Each member has their own unique authentication code that is used to unlock this app.
+			- These codes align with Jerri's list.
+If you know the person's target, you will have their code.
 ##### The Front
 # Showdown
 # Dangers